taskforcesh/bullmq/docs/gitbook/guide/flows/get-flow-tree.md

 ```

 {% hint style="info" %}
-Each _child_ may have a job property and in case they have children as well, they would have children property
+Each _child_ may have a `job` property and in the case they have children as well, they would have the `children` property
 {% endhint %}

-You would also may need a way to limit that information if you have many children for one of the job nodes.
+You may also need a way to limit that information if you have many children for one of the job nodes.

 ```typescript
 const limitedTree = await flow.getFlow({